 Be sure to check the lenses for scratches and tears first.

 - Can see some of the Sun's detail

 - Cannot take images

-One of the safest ways to view the eclipse is to fit a white light filter over the front of your telescope.
+One of the safest ways to view an eclipse is to fit a white light filter over the front of your telescope.

-Filters are relatively simple to make using sheets of solar film cut to size.
+Filters are relatively simple to make using sheets of certified solar film cut to size.

 Make sure that the mask fits over the entire aperture and that no light can leak around its edges

 When you use the filter, it’s important to also remove or cap your telescope’s finder.

 Always make sure the telescope is pointing away from the Sun before fitting the filter.